Insurance Agents as TPMOs: What CMS Compliance Regulations Mean for You

 Must convey that plans are evaluated yearly by Medicare and that the ratings are based on a five-star rating system.

-Required on all marketing materials that mention Star Ratings.
+Required on all marketing materials that mention star ratings.

-Because of space limitations with electronic media, like search ads and social media, it is acceptable to provide the Star Ratings disclaimer to the viewer when the viewer clicks on the ad.
+Because of space limitations with electronic media, like search ads and social media, it is acceptable to provide the star ratings disclaimer to the viewer when the viewer clicks on the ad.

-“Every year, Medicare evaluates plans based on a five-star ratingsystem.”
+“Every year, Medicare evaluates plans based on a five-star rating system.”

 Accommodations